hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateLinkGenerateRequest.md

 *   Replaced `json.load` with `j_loads` or `j_loads_ns` for file reading.
 *   Added error handling using `logger.error` instead of generic `try-except` blocks.
 *   Improved variable naming conventions.
-*   Added a usage example in the docstring to illustrate how to use the class.
+*   Added a usage example in the docstring to illuStarte how to use the class.
 *   Added `TODO` style comments for potential improvements/refactoring (e.g., adding input validation).
 *   Corrected the `getapiname` method to `get_api_name` per the naming convention and consistency.